Killergarcia/Nerds/Linux Wi-Fi Hotspot/readme.md

 At this point I can connect, receive an address within the 192.168.10.3-10 range and can SSH.

-I stole this from here:
+I stole this from here - had to tweak some stuff but the gist is the same:

 https://unix.stackexchange.com/questions/77530/setting-up-an-ad-hoc-network-on-boot